GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 * grpc_channel: There can be a maximum of 100 sessions per grpc channel.

 Following may not need to be changed.
 It will be passed from the command line.
-While default values shall be used when tested from jmeter gui.
+While default values shall be used when tested from JMeter graphical user interface.

 * users: Number of parallel threads per thread group, increasing stress on target.
 * iterations: Number of times each thread should loop, extending duration of tests.

-## 5.3.
-JDBC Connection Configuration
+### JDBC connection configuration

 Above parameters will be utilized in JDBC Connection Configuration.
 Check complete list of jdbs properties